 - Determine the egress PC5 Relay RLC channel in the link with U2N Relay UE corresponding to logicalChannelIdentity for SL-RLC0 as specified in TS 38.331 [3].

-- else if the SRAP Data PDU is for SRB1 and if there is not an entry in sl-SRAP-ConfigRemote, whose sl-RemoteUE-RB-Identity matches the SRB identity of the SRAP Data PDU, or if there is an entry in sl-SRAP-ConfigRemote without the corresponding sl-EgressRLC-ChannelPC5:
+- else if the SRAP Data PDU is for SRB1 and if there is not an entry in sl-MappingToAddModList, whose sl-RemoteUE-RB-Identity matches the SRB identity of the SRAP Data PDU, or if there is an entry in sl-MappingToAddModList without the corresponding sl-EgressRLC-ChannelPC5:

 - Determine the egress PC5 Relay RLC channel in the link with U2N Relay UE corresponding to logicalChannelIdentity for SL-RLC1 as specified in TS 38.331 [3].